-Before providing an orientation have workers and visitors complete the Health Questionnaire COVID-19 to verify that they are healthy and fit for work.
+Before providing an orientation have workers and visitors complete the Health Questionnaire (Appendix A) COVID-19 to verify that they are healthy and fit for work.
 Workers that are not permitted access according to the questionnaire must be turned away.

 As part of the verbal orientation, review: